Do you want to know what I do now? Check out my now page!

 At some point, I shifted gears to do work in industry.
 For about a year I worked as a Data Scientist / Developer at Belsimpel, in their office that is beautifully located in the heart of Groningen.
 There, I worked on the in-house A/B testing system, visual business analytics, and other things.

 After doing work in industry for a year, I decided it was time to go back to research and I applied for a PhD position at Utrecht University to work on automated question-answering in geographical information systems.
-Fortunately, I was hired, and this is what I do now.

 Note that the programme in Groningen is called Computing Science, as opposed to the more prevalent Computer Science.
 Computing Science implies that it focuses on how things can be computed, whereas Computer Science implies that the goal is to study computers.